Tor Metrics

 Bandwidth in bytes per second that this bridge is willing and capable to provide.
 This bandwidth value is the minimum of bandwidth_rate, bandwidth_burst, and observed_bandwidth.
 Missing if router descriptor containing this information cannot be found.

-Indicates that a relay has reached an "overloaded state" which can be one or many of the following load metrics:
+Indicates that a relay has reached an "overloaded state" which can be

 - Any OOM invocation due to memory pressure